3 Easy Self-Care Tips for Women who Overgive

 But the same pattern happens day after day.
 They never reach the point of consistent self-care that would turn everything around in their life.

 Does this sound familiar to you?

 I’ll cut to the chase – you’re the only one who can take care of you.
 Of course you know that already, right?
 But if you know that, what’s stopping you from doing it?

 Start setting boundaries with yourself.

-Most people aren’t gonna ask that you do less for them and give you money for a spa day.
+Most people aren’t gonna ask you to do less for them and then give you money for a spa day.

-It’s not that they don’t appreciate all that you do for them, they’re simply not thinking of how much you actually do for them.
-Our loved ones are preoccupied with their own concerns.
+They may appreciate all that you do for them, but they’re probably not thinking of how much you actually do for them.
+People are preoccupied with their own concerns.

 So, don’t wait for others to tell you to take time for yourself.
 That’s a decision you have to make.
 Today.